 It’s college, so you want to make sure you have room for a little fun money.
 List all of your expenses that are related to fun and entertainment.
 These could include:

 • Athletic tickets

-• Spring break, or other vacations
+• Spring break or other vacations

-A note on clothes.
-It’s not mandatory to buy every piece of spirit wear you find in the student union.
+A note on clothes: It’s not mandatory to buy every piece of spirit wear you find at the student union.
 You can keep it simple with your wardrobe.

-You can make an estimate of how much you spend on each category if you aren’t totally sure.
-If you’re not sure, take a look back into your checking account statements or credit card statements and see what you’ve spent in past months.
+You can ballpark how much you spend on each category if you aren’t sure by looking at checking account or credit card statements and seeing what you’ve spent in past months.

 • Budget-tracking apps